justincredible/prefab-shapes/README.md

 The relative positions of three vertices are known from the triangle.
 The last vertex is collinear with the center and orthogonal to the circle.
-Since the edges have unit length, the distance, $z$, from the last vertex to the center satisfies $(h - c_y)^2 + z^2 = 1 \implies z = \sqrt { 1 - r^2 }$
+Since the edges have unit length, the distance $z$ from the last vertex to the center satisfies $(h - c_y)^2 + z^2 = 1 \implies z = \sqrt { 1 - r^2 }$

 The polyhedron is centred by solving for $a, b$ in $a^2 = b^2 + r^2$ such that $a - b = z$